piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 Q: Do we need a commenting system?\
 A: Nope, maybe later but not for now.

-Q: How about authentication, do users need to like/dislike or provide custom input for videos?
+Q: Do users need to like/dislike or provide custom input for videos?\
 A: No, they simply watch them for training.

-Q: How about analytics?
+Q: How about analytics?\
 A: No, our top priority is delivering our users a seamless experience.

 Now, we have our baseline functional requirements.
 Here's a summary: